Serbia

 Before the two letters is the Serbian flag since 1998.

-Current trailer series since 1961 in black on white.
+Former trailer series issued between 1961 and 3rd January 2011 in black on white.

 The registration consists of two numerals, followed by a hyphen, two numerals and two letters.